-II.
 Artificial Separation

 Like the above categories, this category is also heterogeneous.
-Here, the uniting factor institutional and regional capabilities for neonatal resuscitation and ongoing care.

-is that all the means to end pregnancy are artificial.
-"Artificial" is taken here in a classical sense, derived from the root ars-5.
-Hence "artificial" means brought about by human action.
-While "artificial" occasionally has negative connotations in colloquial use, the authors here use it to denote even indisputably good actions, such as medical induction of labor for pre-eclampsia with severe features at diagnosis after 34 weeks.
+Here, the uniting factor is that all the means to end pregnancy are artificial.
+"Artificial" is taken here in a classical sense, derived from the root arsmeaning brought about by human action (related to artifact and art).
+While "artificial" occasionally has negative connotations in colloquial use, the authors here use it to denote even indisputably good actions, such as medical induction of labor for preeclampsia with severe features at diagnosis after 34 weeks.

-A. Artificial separation after the gestational age of neonatal viability
+Artificial separation after the gestational age of neonatal viability